At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 it still wasn’t the same.

-It was never about the photograph.
+It was never only about the photograph.

-It was about being there.
+It was also about being there.

 That began to stir something deeper in me — a question I didn’t yet have words for.